 Additionally, it is common to have your attorney keep the original (or at least a copy) on file.

 No, You Don’t Have to Have Bylaws… But You Really Should

-Technically, bylaws do not have to be written for an entity to be recognized as a corporation in Florida.
+Technically, bylaws are not required corporation governing documents in Florida.
+In other words, they do not have to be written for an entity to be recognized as a corporation here.
 But the Articles of Incorporation, which are required, just don’t give you the same peace of mind that bylaws provide.

 Why?
-Because wat is not contained within the Articles of Incorporation will be governed by Florida statute –unless you agree otherwise in the bylaws or shareholder’s agreement.
+Because what is not contained within the Articles of Incorporation will be governed by Florida statute –unless you agree otherwise in the bylaws or shareholder’s agreement.

 Bottom line?
 Bylaws are worth the time and work they take to create.

 Even if you need to hash some things out amongst shareholders now, having bylaws will save you an immense amount of stress, time, and money when issues arise.